W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/about.md

 My Father and Uncles were all in business so having grown up around them I have adopted their commercial mindedness and I approach web design with this same mindset.
 My aim is to deliver high quality designs to schedule, solve your problems and allow your users to have the best possible experience online.

-I care about the engagement of your site and create better page experiences for you using information research methods and testing.
+I care about the engagement of your products and create better experiences for you using metrics, design principles and testing.

-I have a great understanding of building engaging web layouts and deliver solutions that are measurable.
+I have a great understanding of building engaging layouts and deliver solutions that are measurable.
 I am capable of adapting to your team's workflow and design requirements.
-I practice the latest web standards and keep code clean and well commented.
+I practice the latest web standards and keep any code clean and well commented.
 With my experience I have knowledge I love to share.
 My rates are competitive and I enjoy working flexibly.

 ##### For Fun
 I enjoy scootering with my toddler, craft ale, coffee, tennis, whisky, pork chops and I love bread.
 I have walked a marathon but still yet to run one.